Suicide in mental health service users

 Background

 Most patients who die by suicide have a history of self-harm and are more likely to suffer from alcohol and drug misuse.
 They are also more likely to have undergone economic adversity (loss of job, benefits or housing).
 The first Cross-Government Suicide Prevention Workplan in 2019 included a zero-suicide ambition for mental health inpatients, with a view to expanding to include all mental health service users, alongside the national ambition to reduce the total number of suicides by 10% by 2020/21.
-A follow up report (titled Preventing suicide in England: Fifth progress report) published in 2021 underscores the aim to reduce the number of suicides.
+A follow-up report, Preventing suicide in England: Fifth progress report, published in 2021, underscores the aim to reduce the number of suicides.
+The latter was superseded by the 5-year strategy plan Suicide prevention strategy for England: 2023 to 2028, published in 2023, which outlines the objectives of reducing suicide rates, improving support for people who have self-harmed and improving support for people bereaved by suicide.
+The actions set out by the strategy for people who have been in contact with mental health services include good-quality follow-up support within 72 hours of being discharged and a safety planning working group involving experts and people with personal experience.

 If you are somebody who has been bereaved or affected by suicide, resources and help are available on the National Suicide Prevention Alliance website.